nest-desktop/nest-desktop/docs/user/usage-external/usage-with-nrp.rst

 The user can change the screen color.
 During the live experiment, the Husky rotates itself in a non-attractive situation (blue and green screen).
-But the Husky moves towards to the monitor with red screen.
+When one of these monitors is red, the Husky moves towards to it.

 In NEST Desktop we can observe the spike activities of the "Husky brain".